-It was UW Hospital’s key role in a national study of convalescent plasma that led the hospital to become part of the AstraZeneca vaccine study, said Jennifer Parnell, clinical trials director for the UW Institute for Clinical and Translational Research.
+It was UW Hospital's key role in a national study of convalescent plasma that led the hospital to become part of the AstraZeneca vaccine study, said Jennifer Parnell, clinical trials director of the UW Institute for Clinical and Translational Research.

 Once enrollment in the AstraZeneca study is done, it's possible UW Health might be part of other COVID-19 vaccine trials.
 “We would be well poised to launch a second one," Parnell said.

-The AstraZeneca vaccine uses a virus that causes common colds in chimpanzees, which is engineered to be harmless and contain the genetic sequence that encodes for a spike protein on the surface of the coronavirus.
+The AstraZeneca vaccine uses a virus that causes common colds in chimpanzees, engineered to be harmless and contain the genetic sequence that encodes for a spike protein on the surface of the coronavirus.
 The protein primes the immune system to attack the virus if it later enters the body.